nafarinha/nuno_farinha_pda/PDA_Static_and_Dynamic_Task_A/testing_task_1.md

 def self.cards_total(cards)
   # The variable 'total' should be initialised with the number 0 (zero).
+  # This should be an instance method, not a class method (remove the self keyword)
   total
   for card in cards
     total += card.value